webdriverio/webdriverio/readme.md

 # List of current helper methods
 These are the current implemented helper methods.
 All methods take from 0 to a couple of parameters.
 Also all methods accept a callback so that we can assert values or have more logic when the callback is called.

-- drag(sourceCssSelector, destinationCssSelector, [callback]) - Drags an item to a destination
+- dragAndDrop(sourceCssSelector, destinationCssSelector, [callback]) - Drags an item to a destination
 - click(css selector, [callback]) - Clicks on an element based on a css selector
 - end([callback]) - Ends a sessions (closes the browser)
 - getAttribute(css selector, attribute name, [callback]) - Get an attribute from an dom obj based on the css selector and attribute name